akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 The command handler is a function with 2 parameters, the current `State` and the incoming `Command`.

-A command handler returns an `Effect` directive that defines what event or events, if any, to persist.
+A command handler returns an `Effect` directive that defines what state, if any, to persist.
 Effects are created using @java[a factory that is returned via the `Effect()` method] @scala[the `Effect` factory].

 The two most commonly used effects are:

-* `persist` will persist one single event or several events atomically, i.e. all events are stored or none of them are stored if there is an error
+* `persist` will persist state atomically, i.e. all state will be stored or none of them are stored if there is an error
-* `none` no events are to be persisted, for example a read-only command
+* `none` no state to be persisted, for example a read-only command

 More effects are explained in @ref:[Effects and Side Effects](#effects-and-side-effects).

-In addition to returning the primary `Effect` for the command `EventSourcedBehavior`s can also chain side effects that are to be performed after successful persist which is achieved with the `thenRun` function e.g @scala[`Effect.persist(..).thenRun`]@java[`Effect().persist(..).thenRun`].
+In addition to returning the primary `Effect` for the command `DurableStateBehavior`s can also chain side effects that are to be performed after successful persist which is achieved with the `thenRun` function e.g @scala[`Effect.persist(..).thenRun`]@java[`Effect().persist(..).thenRun`].